nicbat/nicb.at/src/assets/blog/lazy_loading.md

 <br/>
 <p>
 Great.
-Now copy all of the code inside the else branch, and create the following function in your `.rc` file:
+Now copy all of the code inside the outer-most else branch, and create the following function in your `.rc` file:
 </p>

 ```bash